After seeing this room, we did not have high hopes for where we would be staying. Thankfully, our actual rooms were much nicer than this one.

 So basically, if you were an emperor in ancient China, you could get people to do anything you wanted.
 The first emperor of China, Qin Shi Huang, ordered the construction of this army to guard his grave almost immediately after his ascension to the throne.
 He wanted to be able to rule an empire even in the afterlife.

 There's more than 8,000 soldiers, all of them different from each other.
-There were discovered in 1974 by a farmer, and, ever since then, they've been working to dig out and reconstruct the statues, like a giant puzzle.
-It's sort of mind-boggling, isn't it?
+There were discovered in 1974 by a far

 Our guide had arranged for us to attend a tea ceremony at one of Xi'an's famed tea shops.
 We got to sample the Lychee concubine tea, Ginseng oolong tea, and Dragon Well green tea.
 After a long day of sight-seeing, enjoying the hot tea in the cool air-conditioning was just what we needed.